Rojan-mdl/my-portfolio/data/markdown/unity-arena-seating.md

 I created detailed seating charts customized for various event setups.
 These charts improved event organization, ticketing processes, and client interactions by clearly and accurately depicting seating arrangements.
+The images can be seen on their website today.